JialingYu/AI-for-Trading/README.md

 #### Date

-Date can be an important factor for forward return.
-For example, during the start and end of each day, month, year, the stock market will have some irregular behaviour due to human factor.
+Date can be an important factor for forward return which captures trader/investor behavior due to calendar anomalies.
+For example, during the start and end of each day, month, year, the market will behave irregularly due to huaman factor.

 ### Overlapping labels